HKU-CG/HKU-CG.github.io/content/talk/202406_sgp/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'One papers accepted at SGP 2024'
+title: 'One paper accepted at SGP 2024'
 subtitle: ''
-summary: 'One papers accepted at SGP 2024'
+summary: 'One paper accepted at SGP 2024'

 categories: []